 A son’s journey to reclaim his heritage

 Through the process, Kevin begins to wonder about his father, whom still lives in Vietnam and whom Kevin has never met.
-As Kevin spends more time examining his family history, he’s forced to confront his own fraught relationship with his Asian American identity.
-This includes all the times he othered his own mother.
+As Kevin spends more time examining his family history, he’s forced to confront his own fraught relationship with his Asian American and queer identity.
+This includes all the times he othered his own mother and the times she’s othered him.

 In an effort to better understand his heritage, Kevin takes a trip to Vietnam with his mother to meet the father he never knew and support his mother as she returns to place that caused her so much pain.